 How did studying at Plymouth help you?

-Plymouth University has a knack for finding some of the most personable lecturers that I’ve ever encountered.
+The University of Plymouth has a knack for finding some of the most personable lecturers that I’ve ever encountered.
 These lecturers, some of whom I ultimately became good friends with, helped me understand both the fundamentals and the more in-depth nitty-gritty stuff.
-The campus has a collection of great places where you can spend time researching, working, investigating, and catching-up with friends.
+The campus has a collection of great places where you can spend time researching, working, investigating, and catching up with friends.
 Plymouth provided a great atmosphere in which to work.
 I think this was the single most important aspect for me.

 What lessons/skills did you gain from your course?